invicticide/fractive/README.md

 ## Importing Fractive

 You can also import Fractive as an npm dependency into another project, e.g. if you wanted to embed Fractive into a larger game or application.
+If your host project is an `npm` project (which is strongly recommended) then you can add Fractive as a local dependency like this:

+	npm install --save-dev fractive

-To do that, simply add `fractive` to the `dependencies` in your `package.json`, then import it in your script file(s):
+ Then import it in your script file(s):

 ```import * as fractive from "fractive";```